 The Wild Rumpus.
 The 13th Annual Wild Rumpus Halloween Celebration takes place in downtown Athens and is a costume parade full of fun for everyone!

 All are invited to participate in the Wild Rumpus by dressing in costume and marching!

-After having a virtual rumpus in 2020, they hope to have a live, in-person event again in 2021 — but will watch COVID and give updates as the date draws near.
+After having a virtual rumpus in 2020, they’re excited to have the live, in-person event back in 2021.

 Note: No information has yet been released for 2021.
 The following is from 2020.

 Buckhead Village.
 Celebrate the spookiest day of the year at Buckhead Village!